Francis Nimmo

-Francis Nimmo (born 1971) is a Professor of Planetary Science at the University of California Santa Cruz.
+Walter Heron Francis Nimmo (born 1971) is a Professor of Planetary Science at the University of California Santa Cruz.

 Biography

 Education

 Nimmo attended Wolverhampton Grammar School and received his Bachelor of Arts degree in Geological Sciences from St John's College, Cambridge University, in 1993 and completed his Ph.D. on Volcanism and Tectonics on Venus from Cambridge in 1996.

 Career

 His research focuses on the origin and evolution of solid body surfaces and interiors from observations and geophysical modelling.
 Some of his research achievements include his showing that a giant impact could have generated the Martian hemispheric dichotomy, identification of shear-heating as an important process on Enceladus, Europa and Triton and the explanation of the link between plate tectonics and dynamo activity on Mars and Venus.